NLKNguyen/papercolor-theme/DESIGN.md

 Design Guideline
 ================

-This note explains how to override theme colors and create your own theme on top of PaperColor as well as the full list of color names.
+This note explains how to override theme colors and create your own theme on top of PaperColor as well as the full list of color names and the format of color values.

 1. Customize current theme colors
 2. Create your own theme
-3. Color names
+3. Color Format
+4. Color Names

 # Customize Current Theme Colors